rgambord/c99-doc/doc/sections/14/5/1/index.rst

 .. _9899_G.5.1p9:

+.. container:: snum

+   :ref:`9 <9899_G.5.1p9>`

-:ref:`9 <9899_G.5.1p9>` Scaling the denominator alleviates the main overflow and underflow problem, which is more serious than for multiplication.
+Scaling the denominator alleviates the main overflow and underflow problem, which is more serious than for multiplication.
 In the spirit of the multiplication example above, this code does not defend against overflow and underflow in the calculation of the numerator.
 Scaling with the scalbn function, instead of with division, provides better roundoff characteristics.